infolektuell/a11y-tutorials/README.md

 We rebuild an [example] from APG as a Svelte component running Astro.
 Declarative code facilitates highlighting the critical concepts for A11Y.

-For reference, a native select containing the example data is added to the single Astro page.
+The Astro page contains the example data as a native select element.

-- Clone this repo and checkout this branch
+- Clone this repo and check out this branch
 - `npm i`
 - `npm run dev`
 - Press o and enter